nikuleo/github-stars-backup/README.md

 ```

 ## Dependcies
-This app use gopkg.in/yaml.v2 to marshal serializes the repo struct provided into a YAML file.
+This app uses gopkg.in/yaml.v2 to serialize the repo struct into a YAML file.

 ## How to use
 ### application parameters: